itsallgonewrong/itsallgonewrong.github.io/start-small.md

 > [Guidance on running your own Assumptions mapping workshop here](https://www.dropbox.com/s/qfomji91krnho0j/Assumptions%20Mapping%20Worksheet%20-%20Precoil%20v3.0.pdf?dl=0)

 ## Avoid false certainty.
-Encourage Weeknotes as a form of regular communication to keep up to date with what teams are learning, decisions they are making, progress against goals and anything upcoming that you should be aware of.
+Encourage **Weeknotes** as a form of regular communication to keep up to date with what teams are learning, decisions they are making, progress against goals and anything upcoming that you should be aware of.

 > [Learn more about how to write weeknotes here](https://wow.how/to-/write-weeknotes)

-# Example:
-Starting small and spreading fast at the Co-op
+# Example: Starting small and spreading fast at the Co-op
 ![Source: https://digitalblog.coop.co.uk/2018/04/26/co-designing-the-shifts-website](https://paper-attachments.dropboxusercontent.com/s_E4D4F58BA57E4D4E9D6C549FE96C9D1381FFDC5A681A894E0B5D18BC84B58E3F_1677769164156_Screenshot+2023-03-02+at+14.59.11.png)

-Shifts is an application that people can access through the web There was a 3-week discovery to find out how to make life simpler for the around 40k people our people working in stores, one of those alphas was around store workers schedules.
+Shifts is an application that people can access through the web.
+There was a 3-week discovery to find out how to make life simpler for the around 40k people our people working in stores, one of those alphas was around store workers schedules.

 ## The challenge